-Less Upfront – Free up cash by paying a fee, equivalent to one week’s rent.
+Less Upfront – Free up cash by paying a small set up fee plus the equivalent to one week’s rent.

-More Choise – Zero Deposit gives tenants an alternative to the traditional deposit.
+More Choice – Zero Deposit gives tenants an alternative to the traditional deposit.

 Greater Freedom – Avoid having to fund a second deposit when moving from one rental property to another.